AkhileshThite/figment-articles/Deploying-and-Debugging-the-Smart-Contracts-on-Polygon.md

     },
   },
 ```
-You can set gas price and gas limits for faster transactions by adding
+You can set gas price and gas limits for faster transactions by adding,
 ```javascript
       gas: 6000000,
       gasPrice: 10000000000,